Wager Layer Analysis

 What is a prediction market?

-Kalshi, operating as KalshiEX LLC (a Delaware limited liability company), is the United States' first CFTC-registered Designated Contract Market (DCM) for event contracts.
-The platform launched in 2021 following a legal battle with the CFTC over whether political event contracts were permissible under the Commodity Exchange Act.
-A federal district court ruled in Kalshi's favour in September 2024, and the CFTC dropped its appeal in May 2025, clearing the legal path for political markets.
-Kalshi recorded $23.8 billion in total notional trading volume in 2025, representing more than 1,100% year-over-year growth, and opened 2026 with approximately $291 million in daily notional volume on January 1.
+Kalshi, operating as KalshiEX LLC, is the United States' first CFTC-registered Designated Contract Market for event contracts.
+The platform launched in 2021 following a legal dispute with the CFTC over political event contracts — a dispute Kalshi won in September 2024 when a federal district court ruled the CFTC had exceeded its statutory authority.
+The CFTC dropped its appeal in May 2025.
+Kalshi recorded $23.8 billion in total notional trading volume in 2025, representing more than 1,100% year-over-year growth.

 Research Basis